 PREREQUISITES: Molecular Genetics or equivalent.

-SUITABLE FOR 1ST YEAR STUDENTS: Appropriate for: second year students.
-First year students may seek permission of the course leader.
+SUITABLE FOR 1ST YEAR STUDENTS: Appropriate for 1st year students with prerequisite background.
 Attendance and participation by more senior students, postdocs and faculty is welcomed.
-This 1 credit course is not intended to satisfy the requirement that students take one or more advanced courses beyond the core curriculum, courses such as Advanced Mammalian Genetics, Developmental Biology, Developmental Neuroscience, and so forth.
+This 1 credit course is not intended to satisfy the requirement that students take one or more advanced courses beyond the core curriculum.
 Registering students will be asked to specify what other advanced course(s) they are taking.

 STUDENT ASSESSMENTS: Students enrolled for credit will be evaluated according to their attendance and participation in discussion.
 Class size is limited.